AhmetZamanis/UsedCarKicksClassification/Report.md

 - The base learning rate is considerably higher compared to the default of 0.001.

-- An `alpha` of roughly 0.2 means our focal loss function puts a bit more weight on the positive cases, and a `gamma` higher than 2 means “easy” training examples are considerably discounted from the loss calculation.
+- An `alpha` of roughly 0.49 means our focal loss function puts considerably more weight on the positive cases, and a low `gamma` of roughly 0.14 means “easy” training examples are slightly discounted from the loss calculation.

   - A heuristic suggested by the authors of the [original paper](https://arxiv.org/abs/1708.02002) was `alpha = 0.25` and `gamma = 2`.
-Our tune is not far from that.
+Our tune is considerably far from that, but previous iterations with a similar value for alpha and gamma also performed very similarly.

-The median best number of epochs for this parameter set was 9, which will be set later, in the `Trainer` for our final model.
+The median best number of epochs for this parameter set was 17, which will be set later, in the `Trainer` for our final model.
 For now, we only create our final model instance with the best hyperparameters.